Zorby-dev/copperhead/README.md

  - [Git](https://git-scm.com/)
  - [Rust](https://rust-lang.org)

-Open a terminal of your choice in the repo folder and run one of the following commands: `cargo run` / `cargo build`.
+Open a terminal of your choice in the repo folder and run either `cargo run` or `cargo build`.